BeatrisIlieva/softuni-courseworks/README.md

      When a customer selects a category from the dropdown menu, they are seamlessly redirected to the chosen category page.
 Here, an advanced product filtering system awaits, allowing users to refine their search further.
 The selection menu not only filters the displayed products based on user preferences but also dynamically adjusts other checkboxes based on the available products.
 A counter is placed next to each checkbox within the Django multiple checkboxes form.
 These counters provide real-time feedback, indicating the exact number of products available for each checkbox selection.

+8. Size Selection:

+     To enhance the shopping experience, a radio select button must be chosen before adding items to the shopping bag.
+This ensures clarity and precision in product selection, allowing customers to effortlessly specify their preferences before proceeding to the checkout.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>

 ## Installation